7/18/2024

 Andres

-commenting so so how should we think can it be above this two million if you see the the right opportunity or is it uh some flavor there i think i think you said it correctly this gives us the flexibility if we see the right opportunity i mean one of the major concerns that many of our shareholders and bondholders have is do you have enough firepower to capture the opportunity This gives us their firepower as well as gives us the option to invest more if we see the opportunity still within, and you said it correctly also, a little bit more.
-This is not something that ultimately is going to change the profile of our business plan materially.
-I think that ultimately we will be somewhere plus or minus $2 billion more for the near term.
+I think I think you said it correctly.
+This gives us the flexibility if we see the right opportunity.
+I mean, one of the major concerns that many of our shareholders and bondholders have is do you have enough firepower to capture the opportunity?
+This gives us their firepower as well as gives us the option to invest more if we see the opportunity still within.
+And you said it correctly also a little bit more.
+This is not something that ultimately is going to change the profile of our of our profile of our business plan materially.
+I think that ultimately we will be somewhere plus or minus two billion more for the near term.
 Long term, we have the flexibility of increasing it if we see the opportunity and if it makes sense.
-What's great about it is that if we increase it, we ultimately get more servicing and get more investment management because it means the overall pie is bigger of what we're investing with them.
+What's great about it is that if we increase it, we ultimately get servicing and get more investment management because it means the overall pie is bigger of what we're investing with them.
 But we always have the option of lowering it as well.

 speaker